Euro-BioImaging/BatchConvert/README.md

 **Example 2**:

-In this example, the filename lengths are uniform but they indicate an irregular incrementation pattern.
+In this example, the filename lengths are uniform but the incrementation within the variable field is not.
 ```
-test_img_T2
+time-series/test_img_T2
-test_img_T4
+time-series/test_img_T4
-test_img_T5
+time-series/test_img_T5
-test_img_T7
+time-series/test_img_T7
 ```

 A typical command to convert this folder to a single OME-Zarr would look like: \